averbraeck/opentrafficsim/docs/08-tutorials/development.md

     }
 ```

 Note that access to the property `matrix` should be restricted to inside the class, as any mutation should encompass creation of an event.
-The class will additionally get a `setValue(…)` and `getMatrix(Time)` method, but before these are explained the class `EventMatrix` is discussed.
+The class will additionally get a `setValue(…)` and `getMatrix(Duration)` method, but before these are explained the class `EventMatrix` is discussed.
 In order to restore a value, the previous value, the row and the column need to be stored.
 Thus, the class for events of the matrix stores this information.
 The class extends `EventValue` which stores time for the functionality in `AbstractHistorical` and the (previous) value.
 Finally, it has a method called `restore(double[][])` which restores the mutation in the given matrix.

 ```java
     public class EventMatrix extends EventValue<Double>